View Document Text

 increase in the Wrap Program Fee, any increase in the financial advisor fee represents a conflict of interest in that

-your financial advisor may be incentivized to recommend transactions in order to increase the financial advisor.
+your financial advisor may be incentivized to recommend transactions in order to increase their compensation.

 However, your financial advisor is required to always act in your best interest.
 In addition, we attempt to mitigate